This page describes how to prepare the SMACCMPilot powered Iris+ for flight. Follow the instructions carefuly.

 If unsure whether you have the right setup, follow the instructions on smaccmpilot-hardware-prep

-new-attitude-estimator branch from Github.
+master branch from Github.
 Don’t forget to do:

 stack clean make clean make flight_echronos

 It is better to clean stack at least for the first compilation.
 We found out that stack sometimes doesn’t clean and rebuild the right dependencies which can lead to errors during compilation (usually after switching branches or making major code changes).
 If you run into a compilation error, try first

 flight_echronos is the preferred target, however you can compile SMACCMPilot to run on FreeRTOS instead, just type